 Another interesting element of the webinar were the polls that we ran of the attendees.
 At the start, we asked what their biggest peeve was with their current expense system.
 Given that almost half of respondents were still using manual expense solutions, it’s unsurprising that the number one challenge was a lack of automation, cited by almost 40 percent of respondents.
 However, what was of note was that the second most-cited challenge – at 31 percent – was the lack of integration with other solutions (such as corporate travel booking platforms and financial systems).

 What is your biggest peeve with your current expense management solution?

 At the end of the webinar, having heard insights from the experts on what’s on the horizon for expense management technology, we asked what the capability is they would most like to see in their expense management solution.
-The most common answer – from a third of respondents – was more automation.
-Given that a lack of automation was cited as the biggest current peeve, this shouldn’t be seen as too much of a surprise.
+The most common answer – from a third of respondents – was ease of use.
 Fortunately for these respondents, modern expense management solutions have a broad array of features that can help automate expense submission and reimbursement.
 From mobile receipt capture and optical character recognition (OCR) which can automatically extract data from receipts, to sophisticated business rules engines that automatically enforce expense polices and manage approval routings, expense management can now be a highly automated process.

 What capability would you most like to have in your expense management solution?